-This naturally colorful red velvet tea latte is creamy and warming with a mild, fruity chocolate flavor.
+This naturally colored red velvet latte is creamy and warming with a mild chocolate flavor reminiscent of red velvet cake.

 While I’m one of those people that drink hot beverages year-round regardless of the weather, the cold, rainy winter weather does always manage to increase my consumption.
-Whether I’m out or at home, I can usually be found with a hot cup of tea in hand this time of year and these days it’s a tea latte.
+Whether I’m out or at home, I can usually be found with a cup in hand this time of year and these days it’s a red velvet latte.

 I can’t think of a better drink to lift your spirits when you’ve got the winter blahs.
 The color alone is enough to put you in a better mood, not to mention that it’s so creamy and soothing to sip on.
 Speaking of color, it comes here from a combination of rose hips, raspberry leaf, cocoa powder and beet juice blended with milk (dairy-free in this case).

 How to make a naturally colored red velvet latte:

 If you drink a lot of herbal tea you may have already heard of rose hips, it’s one of my favorites to sip on during winter due to its vitamin C content.
 Beet juice adds a lovely red hue, while the acidity of the raspberry leaf tea combined with cocoa powder is reminiscent of the distinctive flavor of red velvet cake.
 Now if you’re still wondering about the taste, I can assure you that it’s quite subtle with a mild, fruity chocolate flavor and not at all beety or earthy.

 Using herbal tea makes the latte caffeine-free, making it a good alternative to espresso versions, especially if you are trying to cut back on coffee drinks or caffeine gives you the jitters like me.